Virtues and Vices

 Teachability is one of the marks of a soul still governable by grace.
 The teachable person can be instructed, corrected, redirected, and advised without collapsing into wounded pride.
 Counsel serves this teachability by helping the soul see more truly than it would alone.
 Self-direction resists both.
 It prefers private instinct, private interpretation, and private control.

-This vice is especially dangerous in serious souls, because it can wear the appearance of maturity.
+This vice is especially dangerous in serious souls because it can wear the appearance of maturity.
 A person seems decisive, informed, and independent.
 Yet if he cannot receive counsel, his independence often masks a deep aversion to being ruled by truth through others.

 Catholic civilization once assumed more naturally that parents, confessors, pastors, superiors, and wise elders had a real role in guiding souls.
-This did not remove personal responsibility.
+This did not erase personal responsibility.
 It kept responsibility from hardening into isolation.

 The present age glorifies self-direction.
 People are told to trust their own process, define their own path, and follow their own inner sense.
 This spirit corrupts religion deeply.
 It makes correction feel invasive and counsel feel suspect.